-Remarkable health benefits of moringa!
+Remarkable health benefits of moringa leaves!

 Ever heard about the mystical miracle plant or the plant referred to as ‘the tree of life’?

 These are the descriptions given to the remarkable Moringa plant as a result of its numerous health benefits.
 This mystical plant has been in existence for over hundreds of years.
 Who would have ever thought so?
-I never would have, until about a few years ago when I listened to an elderly man give so much praises to the plant.
-He called it God’s perfect gift to humanity and talked about how it had been therapeutically helpful in the treatment of a number of ailments ranging from diabetes to high blood pressure, gout, cancers and many more.
+I would never have, until about a few years ago when I listened to an elderly man give so many praises to the plant.
+He called it God’s perfect gift to humanity and talked about how it had been therapeutically helpful in the treatment of a number of ailments ranging from diabetes to high blood pressure, gout, cancers and much more.
 I decided to read up on this mystical plant and its several health benefits and indeed, it’s a gift to humanity.

 Moringa is a relatively large tree that is native to North India.
 It goes by a variety of names, such as drumstick tree, horse radish tree, or ben oil tree.
 How amazing!
 Almost all parts of the tree are edible and can be used as ingredients in traditional/herbal medicines.
 The leaves and pods are commonly eaten in parts of India and Africa.
-Moringa which is botanically known as Moringa oleifera, is a popular plant known for its rich antioxidant property and its several bioactive content of plant compounds.
-So far, scientists have carried out various researches on the plant and have identified part of its many reputable health benefits.
+Moringa which is botanically known as Moringa oleifera is a popular plant known for its rich antioxidant property and its several bioactive contents of plant compounds.
+So far, scientists have carried out various researches on the plant and have identified a part of its many reputable health benefits.

 Below are a few health benefits of Moringa oleifera that are supported by scientific research.